National Finals Rodeo: Impact on UNLV

 The Thomas & Mack Center is the home court for the UNLV basketball team.
 By hosting the NFR, the basketball team plays a few of their away games for about 12 days every December while the NFR is in the Thomas & Mack Center.

-Television and streaming
+Broadcasting

 The National Finals Rodeo has been televised consistently since 1974.
 From that year to 1986, the event was telecast through syndication.
-From 1987 to 2010, it was broadcast by ESPN, although its coverage was often tape delayed due to coverage of other events.
-From 2011 to 2013, the NFR was broadcast live on Great American Country (GAC).
-From 2014 to 2019, it was televised on CBS Sports Network.
-Since 2020, it has been televised live on The Cowboy Channel and RFD-TV, and streamed live on the subscription-based The Cowboy Channel Plus application.
+From 1987 through 2010, it was broadcast by ESPN, although its coverage was often tape delayed due to coverage of other events.
+From 2011 through 2013, the NFR was broadcast live on Great American Country (GAC).
+From 2014 through 2019, it was televised on CBS Sports Network.

+Since 2020, the NFR has been televised live on The Cowboy Channel and streamed live on the paywall-subscription-based Cowboy Channel+ app.
+From 2020 through 2023, it was also televised live on RFD-TV.